 Why are some races in kilometers and others in miles?

 Most races started on an international stage and the most common unit of measurement around the world is the metric system, which is to say kilometers.
-That makes shorter races easy round numbers and in fact continues once you get in ultra races as well.
+That makes shorter races easy round numbers and in fact continues once you get in ultra races and running off road as well.

 It seems the answer now comes down to what makes the nicest round number that we can quickly say.